Live view helps teachers and professors monitor which students have started an exam and which students have handed in.

 From the live view, you are able to see the names of the students taking the exam, as well as the time they started, when data from their exam was last received, and what time they handed in.
 You are also able to view the exam's settings, choose status on your students(i.e if a student is absent or writing the exam with pen & paper) and download or print the exam and an attendance list (see figure 6.3).

 There are two key actions you can make from live view: unlocking exam and downloading offline files.
 Both can help you if a student experiences a technical difficulty.

-For every active student, there is an “unlock” action button (see figure 6.5).
+For every active student, there is an “unlock” action button (the padlock icon).
 As soon as a student begins taking an exam, the exam is locked in order to prevent cheating.
 This means if the student tries to end the exam and log back in, they will be blocked.
 However, there are certain technical issues that might require a teacher or professor to unlock an exam for their student.
 For example, if a computer freezes or a battery dies unexpectedly, the student will need to have the exam unlocked.
 In this situation the following instructions can be used:

-1. Select the “Unlock” button for a particular student (see figure 6.4).
+1. Select the “Padlock icon” button for a particular student (see figure 6.4).

 2. The student re-opens their DigiExam client.